-memory.[app]objectSize.bin: Object size distributions can be represented using this bin metric, where each bin contains the percentage of all objects allocated corresponding to the sizes associated with each bin.
+memory.[App]objectSize.bin Object size distributions can be represented using this bin metric, where each bin contains the percentage of all objects allocated corresponding to the sizes associated with each bin.
 In order to factor out implementation-specific details of the object header size we use bin 0 to represent all objects which have no fields (i.e. all objects which are represented only by the header).
-In order to capture commonly allocated sizes in some detail, bins 1, 2, 3, and 4 correspond to objects using h+1words (h+4) bytes), h+2 words, h+3 words and h+4 words respectively, where h represents the size of the object header.
-Then, increasingly coarser bins are used to capture all remaining sizes, where bin 4 corresponds to objects with size $h + 5 \dots h + 8$, bin 5 corresponds to objects with size h+9...h+16, bin 6 corresponds to objects with size h + 17...h + 48 and bin 7 corresponds to all objects with size greater than h+48.
+In order to capture commonly allocated sizes in some detail, bins 1, 2, 3, and 4 correspond to objects using h+1 words (h+4 bytes), h+2 words, h+3 words and h+4 words respectively, where h represents the size of the object header.
+Then, increasingly coarser bins are used to capture all remaining sizes, where bin 4 corresponds to objects with size h+5...h+8, bin 5 corresponds to objects with size h+9...h+16, bin 6 corresponds to objects with size h+17...h+48 and bin 7 corresponds to all objects with size greater than h+48.
 Note that the sum of all bins should be 100%.

-In Table 7 we give the bins for the application objects (i.e. allocations of user-defined type).
+In Table VII we give the bins for the application objects (i.e. allocations of user-defined type).
 Each bin corresponds to objects with a size, or range of sizes, in bytes.
 With the exception of Oem3d, all benchmarks seem to allocate relatively small objects, indicating that the most frequently used user objects contain relatively few fields.
 The Obsrt benchmarks stands out because all its allocated objects are in 1 bin, objects of size 24 bytes.
-Note that the EMPTY benchmark distribution includes the application class object itself.